So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 If you’re looking to up your game from those outdated Excel-style spreadsheets, our business planning software will help you create clean, sleek, modern financial reports the modern way.
 Plus, it’s as easy to use as it is attractive to look at.

 This is a ton of work.
 We’ve been there before.
-Writing your business plan is just one small step in startup journey.
-There’s a whole long road ahead of you filled investor outreach, actually getting funded, and growing your business.
+Writing your [business plan](https://www.startups.com/library/expert-advice/top-4-business-plan-examples) is just one small step in startup journey.
+There’s a whole long road ahead of you filled with a marketing plan, investor outreach, actually getting funded, and growing your business.